ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 | mere        | 0     | 1     |
 | homage      | 0     | 1     |

-###### Table 1: bag-of-words for 2 Movie Reviews
+###### *Table 1: bag-of-words for 2 Movie Reviews*

-**Model training:** We now train our sentiment analysis model with previously labeled data, where each text sample (*in this case, a word*) is associated with a sentiment label (*e.g. positive, neutral or negative*).
-An example of a simple set of labeled words could consist of the following:
+**Model training:** We now train our sentiment analysis model with previously labelled data, where each text sample (*in this case, a word*) is associated with a sentiment label (*e.g. positive, neutral or negative*).
+An example of a simple set of labelled words could consist of the following:

 | Word        | Label    |
 | ----------- | -------- |